mitre-attack/attack-navigator/USAGE.md

 which are annotated are counted in this total).

 You can view and verify the status of the layer upgrade at the end of the workflow to ensure you have created or adjusted all annotations as desired.
-Once you have finished upgrading the layer, you can click the "done" button to close the sidebar. <b>Note:</b> you will not be able to return to the layer upgrade interface.
+A status is displayed next to each section name to indicate either the number of techniques you have reviewed in the section, if you have skipped the section, or if there are no techniques to review in the section.
+Once you have finished upgrading the layer, you can click the "done" button to close the sidebar.

+<b>Note:</b> You will not be able to return to the layer upgrade interface after the sidebar is closed.

 ## Creating Layers from Other Layers